blockdiag/blockdiag.com/blockdiag/source/sphinxcontrib.rst

 .. confval:: blockdiag_fontpath

    This is a path for renderring fonts.
 You can use truetype font (.ttf) file path.
+   You can specify single path with string, or multiple paths using array.

+   .. versionadded:: 0.1.1

+      blockdiag_fontpath allows fontpath array

 .. confval:: blockdiag_antialias